Genomon-Project/paplot-doc/install.rst

      hello paplot !!!
   **********************

-  (The contents of the default setting will be displayed after this)
+  (The default setting will be displayed here)

-| It will be successful if such a display appears.
-|
-| After installation, try :doc:`quick_start`.
+| Then, the installation is successful!
+Try :doc:`quick_start`.
 |

 .. note::